Developing a smart documentation tool for early childhood educators

 Overview

-Neurodiversity is rising in today's classrooms, but fragmented support often prioritize administrative needs and put responsibility on already-overworked teachers to put together their own resources.
-Through extensive research and conversations with educators, we saw a lack of accessible professional development, inefficient behavioural tracking, and heavy administrative load.
-We designed NOTO to accelerate documentation and provide practical training modules, with a professional development dashboard, classroom management tools, smart documentation, and AI assistant.
+Neurodiversity is rising in today's classrooms, but fragmented support often prioritizes administrative needs and puts responsibility on already-overworked teachers to put together their own resources.
+After extensive research and conversations with educators, we designed NOTO to accelerate communication and provide accessible and practical support through a professional development dashboard, classroom management tools, smart documentation, and an AI assistant.

 NOTO was developed as part of Red Thread Innovations' Purposeful Innovation mentorship and came in second place!